hcederna/road-trip-optimization/README.md

 ## Cleanup

+### Road trip optimization notebook

-When you finish using the `Road Trip Optimization.ipynb` file, go to `File > Save and Checkpoint` to save your progress and `File > Close and Halt` to close the notebook.
+When you finish using the `Road Trip Optimization.ipynb` notebook, go to `File > Save and Checkpoint` to save your progress and `File > Close and Halt` to close the notebook.

-Close the tab with the Jupyter folder directory in your web browser.
+Exit the tab with the Jupyter folder directory in your web browser.

 Go to the terminal window and press `Control + C` two times to shut down the notebook server.

+### Road trip virtual environment

 To deactivate the `road-trip` environment, run: